camikazegreen/interview/README.md

 ### 2. Clone your Forked Repository

 Clone a copy of your forked repository in some location where it is easy to work on.
-So after changing to the correct directory, it would be just the usual the command line Git clone:
+So after changing to the correct directory, it would be just the usual command line Git clone:

     cd ~/gitwork
     git clone git@bitbucket.org:tobiashume/ua_google_tag.git